Dartmoor Pony Society Bye-laws

 g) At no time will a photocopy or facsimile be accepted as a valid identification document.
 The original Passport must always accompany the animal.

 h) The application for registration with the Dartmoor Pony Society (ie the Mother Society) must comply with all existing UK regulations regarding registration except that:-

-(1) In the case of UK rule B6, if the pony’s sire does not have an appropriate British licence but is in possession of a licence issued by a country other than the UK, the Dartmoor Pony Society (ie the Mother Society) must be satisfied that the licensing scheme in the relevant country meets its requirements or the stallion will be required to be licenced under the Dartmoor Pony Society rules.
+(1) In the case of UK rule B6, if the pony’s sire does not have an appropriate British license but is in possession of a license issued by a country other than the UK, the Dartmoor Pony Society (ie the Mother Society) must be satisfied that the licensing scheme in the relevant country meets its requirements or the stallion will be required to be licensed under the Dartmoor Pony Society rules.

 (2) In the case of UK rules B7, B9, B19 and B20, the Dartmoor Pony Society (ie the Mother Society) must be satisfied that the Daughter Society’s equivalent legislation meets its requirements.